akshitt/rasa/data/nlu/alkem.md

 - How to use [Nervmax](ProductBrand)
 - How should we take [Nervmax](ProductBrand)
 - how is [Nervmax](ProductBrand) used
+- what is its dosage
+- dosage
+- how should i take this
+- how should i take it
+- how to use it

 ## intent:ProductBrandIndicationDescription
 - When should I use this [Nervmax](ProductBrand)
 - In what situation this [Nervmax](ProductBrand) will help me
 - Why should I use [Nervmax](ProductBrand)
+- when to use this
+- when should i use it
+- why should i use this
+- why should i use